exacloud/zipkin-instrumentation-egg/README.md

 $ docker run -d -p 9411:9411 openzipkin/zipkin
 ```

+p.s.

+Maybe modifying routers in this way is a little bit inconvenient.Hmmm...Sorry for that.

-p.s.I'll try to figure out how to use this as a globaly.
+I'll try to figure out how to make this be able to be used globaly.😅

 ## License